Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

                     .withNewResourceGroup(rgName);
 ```

-The Azure resource defined by the `Creatable<T>` does not yet exist in your subscription.
-A `Creatable<T>` is a local representation of a resource that the management API will create when its needed.
-Use this `Creatable<T>` to define other Azure resources that need this resource.
+The Azure resource defined by the `Creatable<PublicIPAddress>` in this example does not yet exist in your subscription when you run this code.
+The `Creatable<PublicIPAddress>` is a local representation of a resource that the management library will create when its needed.
+Use this `Creatable<PublicIPAddress>` to define other Azure resources with this IP address.

 ```java
 Creatable<VirtualMachine> vmCreatable = azure.virtualMachines().define("creatableVM")
         .withNewPrimaryPublicIPAddress(publicIPAddressCreatable)
 ```

 Create the resources in your Azure subscription using the `create()` method for the resource collection.

 ```java
 CreatedResources<VirtualMachine> virtualMachine = azure.virtualMachines().create(vmCreatable);